MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 - 11 contact hours
 - 50 self-study hours.

 The _extended course_ adds 30 hours of self-study to the _basic course_.
 These activities are described in each self-study `readme.md` under the heading, `For extra credit`.
+This 90-hour course is known as the _extended course_.

 The course lasts approximately 12 weeks.

 ### Course outline
-The following dates are specific to the ITN LIKE Autumn 2020 course.

 | Week | Seminar | Self-study | Assignment | Contact Hours | Self-study hours |
 |---|---|---|---|---|---|
 | 40 | [Introducing open science](01_seminar1/readme.md) | | | 1 | 1 |